 Philip Rosedale, the founder/creator of Second Life, is working on this technology with his newest company, High Fidelity.

-Augmented reality offers another colocation mechanism.
-Here, the AR gear that you’re wearing as a pair of glasses in front of your eyes will allow your coworker to visually appear in front of you, superimposed on your coach, seated at your conference table or atop your water cooler (your choice).
+Augmented Reality offers another colocation mechanism.
+Here, the Augmented Reality gear that you’re wearing as a pair of glasses in front of your eyes will allow your coworker to visually appear in front of you, superimposed on your coach, seated at your conference table or atop your water cooler (your choice).

 What language you speak…